Water Eliminator Removes Water

 - reduction in stored fuel shelf life

-With today’s fuels, the degradation process of stored fuel can reach the problem stage in as little as six months, and is further accelerated by the extreme pressure of HPCR engines, temperature change, water, and microbial contamination.
+With today’s fuels, the degradation process of stored fuel can reach the problem stage in as little as six months.
+Degradation is further accelerated by the extreme pressure of HPCR engines, temperature change, water, and microbial contamination.

 Gasoline suffers from a similar problem.
 Separation of water from gasoline containing ethanol is well documented and can cause serious damage to gasoline engines, whether in automobiles, marine, or small engine applications.